xcTorres/xcTorres.github.io/_posts/2020-09-24-custom-package-in-spark.md

 ## Upload certain python package

-1） Enter into you python env directory, and find the package that you want to upload.
+1） Enter into your python env directory, and find the package that you want to upload.
 For example, the package is **shapely**.
 ```bat

     cd ~/.conda/envs/foody/lib/python3.6/site-packages